dandi/handbook/docs/12_download.md

 ## Using DataLad

-All dandisets are regularly mirrored to DataLad datasets which are made available from https://github.com/dandisets GitHub organization.
+All dandisets are regularly mirrored to DataLad datasets which are made available at the GitHub organization https://github.com/dandisets.
-Where present, individual [Zarr](https://zarr.dev/) files are included as subdatasets ([git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)) from the https://github.com/dandizarrs/ GitHub organization.
+Where present, individual [Zarr](https://zarr.dev/) files are included as subdatasets ([git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)) hosted in the GitHub organization <https://github.com/dandizarrs/>.

-Dandiset releases are tagged with Git tags and a history of modifications is available at the time intervals of execution of the mirroring job.
+The Git revision histories of each dataset reflect the Dandiset's draft state as of each execution of the mirroring job.
+Published Dandiset versions are tagged with Git tags.

-With DataLad you can
+With DataLad, you can:
-- clone the entire dataset,
+- clone an entire dataset,
 - use a specific version of it,
 - explore history of modifications,
-- download content of the files of interest,
+- download content of files of interest,
-- drop the content of no longer needed files,
+- locally discard the content of no-longer-needed files,
 - use the dataset in a reproducible manner,
 - include it as a subdataset in your own DataLad dataset,
-- use https://github.com/datalad/datalad-fuse/ to FUSE mount individual dandisets you cloned locally so that files content is made transparently streamed to your DANDI/DataLad unaware tools,
+- use https://github.com/datalad/datalad-fuse/ to [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)-mount individual locally-cloned dandisets so that their files' contents are transparently streamed to your DANDI/DataLad-unaware tools,
 - etc.

-Learn more about DataLad from its handbook at https://handbook.datalad.org/ .
+Learn more about DataLad from its handbook at <https://handbook.datalad.org/>.

-**Developers note:** DataLad datasets are created using [dandi/backups2datalad](https://github.com/dandi/backups2datalad/) tool which is also available for use by the community for independent DANDI deployments to similarly maintain mirror of DataLad datasets.
+**Developers' note:** DataLad datasets are created using the [dandi/backups2datalad](https://github.com/dandi/backups2datalad/) tool which is also available for use by the community to similarly maintain mirrors of independent DANDI deployments as DataLad datasets.

 ## Using WebDAV

-DANDI provides WebDAV service at https://webdav.dandiarchive.org/ to access the data in the DANDI archive.
+DANDI provides a [WebDAV](https://en.wikipedia.org/wiki/WebDAV) service at https://webdav.dandiarchive.org/ for accessing the data in the DANDI archive.
-You can use any WebDAV client or simply a browser to access the data - any dandiset, any version, any file or collection of them.
+You can use any WebDAV client or even a web browser to access the data - any dandiset, any version, any file or collection of files.
 You can use any web download tool to download the data from the DANDI archive, e.g.

 ````commandline